Completing your accounting degree can lead to a successful career

 Completing the Accounting Scholarship Application Process

-The first step in pursuing an accounting scholarship is to review
+The first step in pursuing a scholarship is to review

 all applicable scholarships and plot out all the due dates and